 It wasn’t forced, it was easy to put together.

 We started filming at St Paul’s in East Jarrow.
 Tripod up, camera ready, Tom reading the opening lines from the script, but it didn’t feel right.
 We stopped and went back to my studio.
 Had a cup of coffee, talked about it then went out in his car again to Jarrow.

 I started filming in his car and Tom started talking as he drove.
 This was more like it.
 Hand held felt more comfortable, being part of the film.
 As though an old Irishman had come back and was searching for his town ‘Like driving into the past’.

 Over the next few weeks, I filmed interviews with people who had Irish relatives.
 For one interview I arranged to talk to singer Leo Connolly at his home in Jarrow.

 I turned up, knocked on the door but got no answer.
 I knocked again and heard someone in the house.
 I looked through the front window and there they were.
 Two blokes with acoustic guitars and Leo in the middle singing his heart out.
 That was Little Ireland right there.

 The documentary was successful it was screened for the first time to two sell out audiences at The Customs House on St Patricks Day 2009.

 The film has been shown at various venues including St Bede’s Church Hall where most of the Irish, and my family, attended when they first came to Jarrow over 100 years ago.

-Link to the documentary and to check out other films on You Tube subscribe to my channel.
-GARY ALIKIVI.
+Link to the documentary, to check out other films on You Tube subscribe to the channel.